PetmeetlyPetmeetly

 Who owns remaining straws after the mating?
 Who pays storage?
 Many GSD breeders stipulate 50% of remaining straws revert to the stud owner’s estate.

-The boilerplate clauses are universal: parties identified, dogs identified with registration numbers, stud service dates, fee or puppy-back terms, and the repeat-breeding clause.
-The repeat-breeding clause matters because GSD timing on quiet heats can miss, and a 2-puppy litter is sometimes treated as “no live litter” for repeat-breeding purposes.
+The boilerplate is universal: parties named, dogs identified by registration number, stud service dates, fee or puppy-back terms, and a repeat-breeding clause.
+The repeat-breeding clause matters in GSDs because quiet-heat timing can miss; some contracts treat a 2-puppy litter as “no live litter”.
 Get the threshold in writing.

 Find a stud partner